About Sasha’mani Francois, Director of Coaching

-For the last decade, Sasha’mani has been coaching both boys and girls club and school futbol (soccer) teams ranging from ages 3 to 16.
+For the last two decades, Sasha’mani Francois has been coaching both boys and girls club and school futbol (soccer) teams ranging from ages 3 to 16.
 In early 2010, Future Stars Futbol was founded as a summer program, and the organization has since become a year-round staple for kids of all ages in Brooklyn.
 Before this, he worked coaching youth soccer for many years in highschool and competitive club settings.
+For the last five years, Sasha’mani has been the director of coaching for Future Stars Futbol, making strategic decisions from a developmental to a highly competitive level for all 14 teams within the club.

 Here is a list of some of our amazing coaches per team.
 We have a great mix of international talent and experienced teachers!